Lock Settings on Android

 Navigating this kind of UI can make it very inconvenient to access the Settings app easily, but it's not the only feature that can be disabled on a dumb phone:

-We can't cover the full guide here, but if this sounds interesting, I strongly recommend taking a look .
+We can't cover the full guide here, but if this sounds interesting, I strongly recommend checking out our Android dumbphone guide .

 Hide system-default apps with Kiosk Mode